 1849 Auiki Street, Honolulu, Hawaii, 96819

-or Import Permit form may be download here.
+or use this Import Permit form

 Although sometimes considered poultry in other parts of the United States, guinea fowl, pea fowl, pheasants and certain species of ducks and geese require a Plant Quarantine Import Permit.
 Contact the Plant Quarantine Office at (808) 832-0566 for more information.
 In addition to the Plant Quarantine import permit, the Livestock Disease Control program requires a Poultry and Bird Import Permit (see below).